Jean Courteaux

-Jean Courteaux (1926–2003) was a French footballer who played as a striker.

-He was born in Dammartin-sur-Tigeaux and was best known for his three years at Nice, where he was an important part of two title-winning teams.
+Jean Courteaux (6 November 1926 – 11 August 2003) was a French footballer who played as a striker.
+He was best known for his three years at Nice, where he was an important part of two title-winning teams.

 Career

-Courteaux joined local team RC Paris in around 1948, and in 1949, he made his debut.
+Courteaux was born in Dammartin-sur-Tigeaux.
+He joined local team RC Paris in around 1948, and in 1949, he made his debut.
 He played over half the games that season, and was sold to Nice in 1950.

 In his first year at Nice, he established himself as a skilled striker, scoring 27 goals in the league and finishing second on the list of top goalscorers, one goal behind one of the best strikers in France, Roger Piantoni.
 Courteaux's exploits helped Nice to win the league for the first time.
 His partnership with Swede Pär Bengtsson resulted in 42 goals, which is still tied for Nice's most prolific partnership of all time (Hervé Revelli and Dick van Dijk equalled the record in the 1972-73 season.
-The next year, he remained a mainstay in the Nice attack, but failed to make as much of an impression scoring only 11 goals (though this was enough to make him Nice's second-top scorer).
+The next year, he remained a mainstay in the Nice attack, but failed to make as much of an impression scoring only 11 goals (though this was enough to make him Nice's second-top scorer.
 Nice did win the league that year, and Couteaux stayed on for another year.